Columbus Child Support Attorneys

 The common rule is that once the child turns 18, the obligation to pay support will end.
 However, there are circumstances in which that won't apply.
 For example, if your child is still in high school by their 18th birthday, or if the child has a physical or mental disability that prevents them from supporting themselves.
 Sometimes, the support order may continue into adulthood.

-Often, parents develop a comprehensive plan to address the current and future needs of the children.
 This may include the creation of trusts, college funds, structured support plans, and agreements that include provisions for housing and care.
 We can evaluate your situation, listen to your concerns, and help you develop a sound legal strategy to protect the best interest and financial security of your children.
+The Columbus child support attorneys at Law Offices of William L. Geary can advise you about how Ohio’s guidelines may apply to your situation.